tbroyer/gwt-maven-archetypes/README.md

 continuous integration platform, it's not a big _risk_).

-### Use SuperDevMode
+### Start the development mode

 Change directory to your generated project and issue the following commands:

-1. `mvn clean install -Dgwt.draftCompile`
-2. In one terminal window: `cd *-client && mvn gwt:run-codeserver -Ddev`
+1. In one terminal window: `mvn gwt:codeserver -pl *-client -am`
-3. In another terminal window: `mvn tomcat7:run -Ddev`
+2. In another terminal window: `mvn tomcat7:run -pl *-server -am -Denv=dev`

 The same is available with `tomcat6` instead of `tomcat7`.

-Or if you'd rather use Jetty than Tomcat, use `cd *-server && mvn jetty:start -Ddev` instead of `mvn tomcat7:run`.
+Or if you'd rather use Jetty than Tomcat, use `cd *-server && mvn jetty:start -Denv=dev` instead of `mvn tomcat7:run`.

-Note that you only need to `install` once so that `gwt:run-codeserver` and `jetty:start` can find the other modules.
-This is currently needed because neither `gwt:run` nor `jetty:start` support running in reactor builds, contrary to `tomcat7:run`.

-The `-Dgwt.draftCompile` in the first step is not required, it's only to speed up the GWT compilation by disabling optimizations.

-### Start the development mode

-This is similar to using SuperDevMode, except you can use `-Dgwt.compiler.skip` instead of `-Dgwt.draftCompile` to speed up the first step (it only has to be done once though so it's probably no big deal), and more importantly you'll use `mvn gwt:run` instead of `mvn gwt:run-codeserver`.

-Steps therefore become:

-1. `mvn clean install -Dgwt.compiler.skip`
-2. In one terminal window: `cd *-client && mvn gwt:run -Ddev`
-3. In another terminal window: `mvn tomcat7:run -Ddev`
+Note that the `-pl` and `-am` are not strictly necessary, they just tell Maven not to build the client module when you're dealing with the server one, and vice versa.

 ### Profiles

-There's a special profile defined in the POM file of client and server modules:
+There's a special profile defined in the POM file of server modules:
-`dev`, which is used only when developping.
-It configures the Tomcat and Jetty plugins and speeds up development with `gwt:run-codeserver`, `gwt:run` and `jetty:start` by not requiring a restart when a change to the `${rootArtifactId}-shared` is made.
+`env-dev`, which is used only when developping.
+It configures the Tomcat and Jetty plugins and removes the dependency on the client module (declared in the `env-prod` profile, active by default.)

-To activate the `dev` profile you can provide the `-Ddev` system property, or use `-Pdev`.
+To activate the `env-dev` profile you can provide the `-Denv=dev` system property, or use `-Penv-dev`.

-### Productivity tips

-When working on the server-side code exclusively, you don't need GWT's DevMode.
-You can then compile the GWT app using `mvn package` or `mvn package -Dgwt.draftCompile` and then `mvn tomcat7:run` or `cd *-server && mvn jetty:start -Ddev`.
-The webapp will be redeployed automatically when you change a class (either compiled by your IDE, or by `mvn compile`) in either the `${rootArtifactId}-server` or `${rootArtifactId}-shared` module (be careful though when changing classes in `shared` that you do not break the GWT client code, particularly when using GWT-RPC).

-When working on the client-side code exclusively, to quickly test it in a browser in production mode, use `mvn package -Dgwt.draftCompile`.
-You can use `mvn package -Dgwt.draftCompile -pl :${rootArtifactId}-client -am` while the Tomcat or Jetty server is running (launched by `mvn tomcat7:run` or `cd *-server && mvn jetty:start -Ddev`), and then simply hit `F5` in your browser.

 Compatibility
 -------------